armelgeek/better-query/docs/README.md

 ```

 **How it works:**
-1. Adiemus converts your Zod schemas to database field definitions
+1. betterQuery converts your Zod schemas to database field definitions
 2. On startup, it compares current schema with database structure
 3. Missing tables and columns are automatically created
 4. Existing data is preserved during migrations